tekuti

 Installing prerequisites

-Get tekuti
+Get and build tekuti

-Run tekuti
+Run it!

 ./env src/tekuti

-Now go to your webserver -- localhost, for example -- and go to the /blog URL.
-Tekuti should pop up with no posts.
-Visit the admin interface at e.g. http://localhost/blog/admin.
+To add posts, visit the admin interface at e.g. http://localhost/blog/admin.
 The default user is admin and the password is admin.

 Hacking tekuti

-Alternately you can run tekuti with the --repl option, although that is less useful.
-For me, the best way to hack in the repl is to enter "inside" other modules.
+For me, the best way to hack in the repl is to enter “inside” other modules.
 For example, to change the admin password, I would:

-;; enter in the already-defined (tekuti config) module (define-module (tekuti config)) ;; replace the *admin-pass* definition (define *admin-pass* "foo")
+;; enter in the already-defined (tekuti config) module

 Deploying